 Forming & Operating LLCs, Business Law, Contracts, Transactions, Real Estate Law, & Estate Planning

 Rick represents start up companies and established businesses with respect to a wide variety of business legal matters such as forming new companies, commercial contracts of all types and general legal issues.
-He assists companies in adopting a Buy Sell Agreement, a document that is essential for all valuable companies because it contains the owners’ exit strategy after a death, disability or other triggering event.
+He assists companies in adopting Buy Sell Agreements, a document that is essential for all valuable companies because it contains the owners’ exit strategy after a death, disability or other triggering event.

 He has extensive experience representing buyers and sellers of businesses and borrowers and lenders in loan transactions.
 At one time Rick was the Arizona attorney for one of the largest banks in the U.S. in connection with its loans secured by Arizona real estate.

 Rick has represented buyers and sellers of raw land, commercial, residential, office, shopping centers and industrial real estate, including multi-million dollar securitized loan transactions.

 Rick is the author and creator of all of the KEYTLaw websites and two law books.
 Rick’s first book is the “LLC Operations Manual,” a 170+ page that explains legal and practical issues that arise in the operation of a limited liability company.
 Members of Silver and Gold LLCs formed by Richard get a hard copy of the book and free access to the eBook.